xiaogaogaoxiao/bachelor_thesis/README.md

 ```

 The implementation of this repository is done using [Skeltorch](https://github.com/davidalvarezdlt/skeltorch).
 Read its
-documentation to get a complete overview of how is this repository distributed.
+documentation to get a complete overview of how is this repository organized.
 The first step would be to create a new
 experiment:

 ```